leanneduyck/chat/README.md

 Overview:
 Current GH Repo Overview: This is a React Native mobile app that allows users to enter their name and choose a background color for the chat screen before joining.
 It provides a platform for users to exchange messages (React Native Gifted Chat), send images (Expo Media Library), and share location data (React Native Maps).
 It features a user-friendly interface designed according to wireframes.
 The app ensures seamless offline and online data access using Firebase Firestore for real-time storage and React AsyncStorage for local caching.
-Expo is used for development and testing in Android and iOS.
+ExpoGo is used for development and testing in Android and iOS.

 Key Features: